-Two of our directors currently serve on the board of directors of a subcontractor to which the Company subcontracted \$24.2 million of services for the three months ended June 30, 2019.
+Two of our directors currently serve on the board of directors of a subcontractor to which the Company subcontracted \$23.3 million and \$24.2 million of services for the three months ended June 30, 2020 and 2019, respectively.

 18. COMMITMENTS AND CONTINGENCIES